AJarombek/global-jenkins-library/README.md

 ### Jenkins Server Setup

+> Jenkins Server v2 on Kubernetes performs this setup in the CasC YAML file.

 To implement this repository as a library on the Jenkins server, the following actions are required:

 1) Go to the Jenkins server (in my case `jenkins.jarombek.io`) and click on 'Configure Jenkins'.